Osman209/odd-sieve-cell-system/README.md

 ---

-## Three method rules, learned by getting them wrong

-**Match on mechanism, not on vocabulary.** Three experts were identified in turn as the right reader for Paper 1 — on "three-distance theorem", on "differences of floor functions", on "exact frequencies" — and all three were wrong the same way: each works on the irrational, aperiodic side, and this object is rational and periodic.
-The words matched and the regime did not.

-**A drifting coefficient is a wrong model, not a noisy one.** A singular-series average fitted over a short range gave a coefficient near `0.85` that moved with the fitting window, and was reported as `O(log H)` with the drift called instability.
-Two more orders of magnitude showed the drift to be the curvature of `(log C)²`.
-The instability was the signal.

-**A green script is not a checked claim.** Three separate review passes each found a verification script passing against a definition the paper had not stated: a phase normalised one way in the text and another in the code, a theorem stated for a whole list and tested on a sub-list, a deviation normalised against the wrong cell count.
-Naming the section a script covers does not catch that; naming the quantity it computes does, which is what `COVERAGE.md` is for.

-**Reviewing the source is not reviewing the page.** Every paper passed several content audits and would still have been published with hundreds of broken formulas, because no audit had looked at the rendered page.
-Two of the failure modes are silent: a stripped `\{` prints mathematics that is simply wrong, with no error anywhere.
-And a checker is not the page either — two further modes appeared on GitHub that this repository's own checker had passed.
-Both were found by opening the page and reading it.

----

 ## Related work

 The author's other line of work — the division table, the Weil quadratic form, the Li–Sekatskii